ra559/cis107-site/_resources/Wifi-Security_activity.md

 1. Using the client computers, go to the servers url
 2. Create an account
 3. Upload a photo to the server

+> Note: you do not see any http traffic, it is possible that you are capturing in the wrong channel.
+Find out which channel your network is currently using with: `iw dev` and set wireshark to that channel

 ### Step 3: Stop the capture
 1. Go back to wireshark and stop the capture